As you well know, your students need to have a clear understanding of prefixes and suffixes.

 Sort on a Whiteboard or Pocket Chart

 Provide students with a variety of words that have prefixes and suffixes.
 They can then sort the words into the “prefix” column, “suffix” column, or “both” column, and discuss how the meaning of the base word changes based on the prefixes and suffixes used.
+This activity can be done via a high-tech SMART board program or with a simple pocket chart.

 Scavenger Hunt

-Students will search for their prefix/suffix using text made available to them which can include books, magazines, posters, newspapers, etc. Students can make a list of the found words and then discuss them – what the words mean and how the prefix or suffix changed the meaning of the base word.
-Other activities include using the words in sentences or short stories, putting them in alphabetical order, finding synonyms and antonyms, and looking unknown words up in the dictionary.
+This activity can be completed whole group, small group, or individually.
+Give the entire class one prefix/suffix to look for, or provide each group/person with their own.
+Students will search for their prefix/suffix using text made available to them, which can include books, magazines, posters, newspapers, etc. Students can make a list of the found words and then discuss them – what the words mean and how the prefix or suffix changed the meaning of the base word.
+Other activities include using the words in sentences or short stories, putting them in alphabetical order, finding synonyms and antonyms, and looking up unknown words in the dictionary.

 Printables